-Tax time is right around the corner, and this can be a significant expense for many small business owners.
-However, lawn care business tax write offs are one way you can make your taxes work for you!
-We're going to give you a comprehensive list of tax deductions for lawn care business to legally help you maximize your return and lower how much you pay in, and we'll help you understand your deductions below.
+Lawn care business tax write-offs are one way you can make your taxes work for you!
+We’re going to give you a comprehensive list of tax deductions for lawn care business to help you legally maximize your return and lower how much you pay in, and we’ll help you understand your deductions below.

 When you own a small business, you know how essential your bookkeeping and accounting services are.
 You have to keep track of all of the money that goes in and comes out throughout the year.

 The IRS requires all small business owners to submit annual tax returns and pay their taxes according to their income.
-Since this can be complex, we recommend you consult an accountant to help you pay self-employment tax, Medicare, and social security taxes as well.
+Since this can be complex, we recommend you consult an accountant to help you pay self-employment tax, Medicare, and Social Security taxes.

 Although lawn care business taxes can be complicated, these deductions can help reduce your stress come tax time.
 Whether you pay annually or quarterly, using the most deductions possible can help take the sting out of filing your taxes.